yongbin999/lineserver-nodejs/README.md

 ### Installing
+* The code will require running commandline scripts "sed" and "split".
+You should run this in a linux machine.
-please install npm and nodejs following direction here https://www.npmjs.com/get-npm
+* install npm and nodejs following direction here https://www.npmjs.com/get-npm

 ## Build